aras-p/ToyMeshPathTracer/readme.md

 If you *do* want to read up on what this "path tracing" thing is *(and maybe even get some ideas how to make it faster? who knows)*, I can recommend "Ray Tracing in a Weekend", "Ray Tracing: The Next Week" and "Ray Tracing: the Rest of Your Life" minibook series, which have been recently [made free here](http://www.realtimerendering.com/raytracing/).

-Overall I would recommend making a clone of this project on github and using "actual version control" workflow to make your changes.
-If you don't like git or version control, that's fine; I can accept submissions in zip or dropbox or google drive (or whatever) form.
-As long as I can see the code and try it out.

-Your optimized program should produce same looking images as the original one, just *do it faster*.
+The internet is full of other information about ray/path tracing as well.

 For reference, here are the performance numbers I get on my laptop (2019 MacBookPro i9 2.9GHz), rendering at 640x360, 4 samples per pixel, on this un-optimized implementation: